szabgab/rust.code-maven.com/preprocessing/user-groups/src/header.md

 I wanted to know the relative sizes of the various Rust-specific Meetup groups so I collected them into a YAML file and then generated this page.
 If you are interested which one is meeting in the next month or so check out [This week in Rust](https://this-week-in-rust.org/).
 They send out an up-to-date list every week.
+If you are interested in virtual events I also maintain a page where you can find
+[Vritual Rust events](https://events.code-maven.com/) that are better suited for your time-zone.

 If you find a group near-by where you live or where you work, join them.
 If none of them are near-by, don't worry, there are quite a few that have online meetings you can join from any place.